 Euan MacDonald Centre for MND Research

-The Euan MacDonald Centre, based at the University of Edinburgh, is a network of over 200 researchers across Scotland.
-We use research to improve the lives of people living with MND and related conditions.
+The Euan MacDonald Centre for Motor Neuron Disease Research is based at the University of Edinburgh and is a not-for-profit, charitable network of over 200 researchers across Scotland.
+We use research to improve the lives of people living with motor neuron disease (MND) and related conditions.

 Functional Neurological Disorder (FND) Research

-Functional disorders are one of the commonest reasons for patients to see a neurologist.
+Functional disorders are one of the most common reasons for patients to see a neurologist.
 They include problems such as dissociative (non-epileptic) seizures, functional movement disorders (such as tremors, spasms or jerks) and functional limb weakness.
-Functional Neurological Disorders (sometimes abbreviated to FND) are genuine and often disabling.
+Functional neurological disorders (sometimes abbreviated to FND) are genuine and often disabling.
 They relate to a disorder of nervous system functioning but not brain disease.
-Other terms used to describe these hidden and stigmatised disorders include conversion disorder and psychogenic disorders.
+Other terms used to describe these hidden and stigmatised disorders include conversion disorder and psychogenic disorder.

-The Edinburgh team carries out clinical research on a wide range of functional disorders, looking at how common they are, why and how they happen and trialling physical and psychological treatments.
+The Edinburgh team, led by Professor Jon Stone and Professor Alan Carson, carries out clinical research on a wide range of functional disorders, looking at how common they are, why and how they happen and trialling physical and psychological treatments.